U.S. accuses Huawei of stealing trade secrets, assisting Iran

 Huawei is also accused of recruiting employees from other companies, making efforts to get intellectual property from those companies, and using professors at research institutions to obtain technology.

+The indictment also accuses Meng and Huawei of conspiring to defraud HSBC and other banks by misrepresenting Huawei’s relationship with a company that operated in Iran.

-The indictment references reporting by Reuters from seven years ago about Huawei’s ties to Skycom Tech Co Ltd, which offered to sell U.S. origin goods to Iran in violation of U.S. law.
-It also mentions news reports in Reuters and the Wall Street Journal that claimed Huawei assisted the government of Iran in domestic surveillance.
+It references reporting by Reuters from seven years ago about Huawei’s ties to Skycom Tech Co Ltd, which offered to sell U.S. origin goods to Iran, in violation of U.S. law.
+It also mentions news reports in Reuters and the Wall Street Journal that claimed Huawei assisted the government of Iran in domestic surveillance. reut.rs/2sUq8RT

 In addition to accusing Huawei of lying about its operations in Iran, the latest indictment says Huawei falsely represented to banks that it had no business in North Korea.

+On Thursday, in some positive news for the company, the Commerce Department announced it was extending a temporary general license for 45 days allowing U.S. companies to continue doing some business with Huawei.
+The move is intended to maintain existing equipment and allow providers in rural communities more time to find alternatives to the company’s networks.

+At the same time, the United States is weighing new regulations to stop more foreign shipments of products with U.S. technology to Huawei.

-Washington has also been pressuring other countries to drop Huawei from their cellular networks over its claim the equipment could be used by Beijing for spying.
+And Washington has continued to pressure other countries to drop Huawei from their cellular networks over its claim the equipment could be used by Beijing for spying.

-In November, the Federal Communications Commission voted to bar U.S. rural wireless carriers from tapping an $8.5 billion government fund to purchase equipment or services from Huawei.

-Attorney General William Barr said the same month that Huawei “cannot be trusted.”
-Last week, Barr suggested the United States consider taking control of two major foreign rivals of Huawei.

 Reporting by Karen Freifeld; additional reporting by Jonathan Stempel and David Shepardson; Editing by Rosalba O'Brien